 It would seem that taking your dog on an ice trip is a good way to exercise your dog and let you enjoy some time on the ice.
 Most of the time it works out but, in the big picture, dogs on ice can be bad news.
 I have two good friends who fell through the ice rescuing their dogs.
 Dogs have no sense about ice thickness and little sense about open water.
-They have a strong desire to go after ducks and follow their nose to places they shouldn’t go.
-Once they are in the water they are even less able to get out on their own than humans are.
+They have a strong desire to go after ducks or follow their nose to places they shouldn’t go.

-If you do take the dog for an ice walk in spite of the above, a leash and good foot traction are recommended as well as staying on ice that you already know well.
+If you do take the dog for an ice walk in spite of the above, a leash and good foot traction are recommended.
+Stay on ice that you already know well.
+Don't go out at night.
 Of course, ice claws, a test pole, life jackets and a throw rope should be taken by anyone going out on the ice.

-If you are walking your dog in an area where there might be ice on nearby lakes, ponds, streams or rivers a leash is a good idea.
+If you are walking your dog in an area where there might be ice on nearby lakes, ponds, streams or rivers a leash is a good idea if there is any chance your dog could encounter ice.
 Most ice sheets have weak ice somewhere, especially when the ice is new or during and after a warm spell or in the spring.
 Most dog breakthroughs occur with leashless dogs.